lab596/civiform/Home.md

 We also have a [Google Drive folder](https://drive.google.com/drive/folders/1_uVkq1uOD14p19DvQzbXs2s0XhSOQjgF?usp=sharing) for other types of documents and files.

+* [Demo of Recent Build](https://youtu.be/glytMu8RTyA) (NOTE: this is a work in progress, so many screens are still rough)
 * [Technology overview](https://github.com/seattle-uat/civiform/wiki/Dev-guide-&-standards#technology-overview)
   * [Views](https://github.com/seattle-uat/civiform/wiki/Dev-guide-&-standards#views)
 * [Running a local server](https://github.com/seattle-uat/civiform/wiki/Dev-guide-&-standards#running-a-local-server)